 Aside from the boundless recreation offered at Walker Lake, those looking for other incredible adventure options should search no further as Mineral County has over 1,000 miles of unfenced, dirt roads and trails.
 Hawthorne truly is the perfect gateway to all your OHV, ATV and four-wheel drive excursions.

-If it’s history you’re after, visitors to Hawthorne can get a closer look at some of the old ammo stored here with a trip to the Hawthorne Ordinance Museum.
+If it’s history you’re after, visitors to Hawthorne can get a closer look at some of the old ammo stored here with a trip to the Hawthorne Ordnance Museum.
 It’s also a great place to see a variety of military uniforms, photos and memorabilia.
 If you’re staying overnight, there are several hotels and motels to choose from, as well as restaurants that suit any craving.
-The El Capitan Lodge and Casino is the largest stopover, complete with 24-hour Nevada-style gamin, a cocktail bar and lounge, a coffee shop, and RV and truck parking…plus some pretty impressive neon to boot.
+The El Capitan Lodge and Casino is the largest stopover, complete with 24-hour Nevada-style gaming, a cocktail bar and lounge, a coffee shop, and RV and truck parking…plus some pretty impressive neon to boot.